 About the MROC

-The MROC - the club for all Rover owners around the Midlands and has members worldwide.
+The MROC (Midland Rover Owners' Club) is the club for all Rover owners around the Midlands - and we have members worldwide too!

 Regular social, green-lane and competitive events are held throughout the year.

 A relatively new section set up to assist our local communities when they are in need, usually severe weather related but assistance is offered for any civil emergency such as area evacuation or transport in the event of serious accident not easily accessible by road.
 Working in partnership with local authorities to enable them to continue delivering some of their essential services when required, trained & DBS checked volunteers offer a 24/7 callout in the West Midlands and adjoining counties.